technovore007/Venue-Booking-App/README.md

 );

 ```
-You can add the following text to your GitHub page description to include the implementation of Scheduled Events in MySQL 8.0:

 ---
 ### Implementing Scheduled Events in MySQL 8.0

 To implement scheduled events in MySQL 8.0 using DataGrip, follow these steps: